HansonASU/Quasar/README.md

 The chatbot should now be running, and you can start chatting with it.

 ### Usage
 Once the application is running, you will see a prompt that says “You: “.
 Type your message and press Enter to send it.
-The chatbot will generate a response, which will be displayed as “Chatbot: [response]”.
+The chatbot will generate a response, which will be displayed as “Quasar: [response]”.
 To exit the application, press Ctrl + C.

-Note: There is a line in main.rs, `max_tokens:` that is set to 200.
+Note: There is a line in main.rs, `max_tokens:` that is set to 3000.
 This is the max tokens the API will use for the reply.
 Feel free to set this as you like.

 ### Contributing
 If you find any issues, please feel free to create an issue on GitHub.
 Pull requests are also welcome!